-* Making a very expensive pair last longer.
+- Making a very expensive pair lasts longer.

-The basics of maintaining the condition of shoes depends on the materials used to construct them.
+The basics of maintaining the condition of shoes depend on the materials used to construct them.
 Follow the guidelines below to keep your favorite pair of shoes in good condition.

 There are other generic methods of keeping your shoes in good shape.
 Using a shoe horn will allow you to avoid breaking down the collar of your shoe, which is the area that wraps around your foot above your heel.
 Also, a more expensive pair might make it worth the effort of finding a good repair shop.

 Even those not obsessed with shoes can benefit by keeping them well maintained.
 You can reduce the environmental impact by keeping shoes out of a landfill as long as possible, you will save money and you will be happy to know that your favorite pair of shoes that are no longer made can be worn for years.
 Your shoes are vitally important in your everyday life, so there is no shame in taking a little extra care of them.

 (c) 2008, Odd Shoe Finder.
 Reprints welcomed so long as the article and by-line are not changed and all links are made life.